10 – Keep On Trying

 The original members of Poco included Richie Furay, Jim Messina, Rusty Young, Randy Meisner and Graham Grantham.
 That lineup lasted only one album as Randy Meisner left the band after the first album to form The Eagles.
 Randy Meisner would be replaced by bassist Timothy B Schmidt who would also replace Meisner in The Eagles. in 1977.

 The band Poco would go through many lineup changes over the years.
 One of the most dramatic was when founding member Richie Furay left in 1973 to form Souther-Hillman Furay Band.
-After Furay’s departure, James Cotton took a lead role in the band.
+After Furay’s departure, Paul Cotton took a lead role in the band.
 Over the years, many members came and went including Richie Furay and Jim Messina.
 However the one constant member who has been in Poco from the very beginning up until the present day is Rusty Young.

 Throughout the band’s career Poco has released nineteen studio albums, thirty compilation albums, nine live albums and twenty four singles.
 The band never had a number one ht.
 They got as close as number two with their single “Call It Love,” in 1989.
 However the Poco song “Crazy Love,” did hit number one on the U.S. Billboard Adult Contemporary music charts in 1979.